lampe/talk-meteor-tdd-bdd/README.md

 $ gagarin -B -m -c
 ```

-## Step0
+## Step1

-- add Restivus
-- test for a Restivus Object on the Server and Client
+- write a test for a array with accepted moves and a object with winning Moves.
-- Create a Restivus Object
+- write so much code that the test are passed